zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_agentiacloud.md

 7. **Relational Managed Database Services**
    - **Purpose**: A relational database provides structured data storage with ACID compliance, handling user data, agent states, or logs reliably.
    - **Choice**: **[CockroachDB](https://www.cockroachlabs.com/)** is our selection.
 CockroachDB is a distributed SQL database compatiable with Postgres designed for scalability and resilience, with managed services to reduce operational burden.
+Implement abstraction layers (e.g., ORMs for databases) to ease provider switches, we will use SQLModel for this.
    - **Why It Matters**: It ensures robust data persistence, vital for tracking workflows or maintaining system integrity.

 ---